yKubilay/stribe-app/README.md

 ## GALLERY

 The app consists of:
-- Home page
+- Home page.
-- Groups page where all groups can be seen in a grid
+- Groups page where all groups can be seen in a grid.
-- Floorplan where all the groups are visualized in realtime onto the map of the campus buildling at HIOF(Østfold University College)
+- Floorplan where all the groups are visualized in realtime onto a map of the campus buildling of HIOF(Østfold University College).

 ![stribe1](https://github.com/user-attachments/assets/2ce8e35b-b679-4a03-9a39-eb7ac671c39a)
 ![stribe5](https://github.com/user-attachments/assets/c24a3bbe-361f-4a26-b901-bb1b66a69209)